-The Report says13 "Even if biodegradation may be facilitated by careful engineering of the chemical package, evidence is not available to definitely conclude that this will happen in real world situations.
+The Report says "Even if biodegradation may be facilitated by careful engineering of the chemical package, evidence is not available to definitely conclude that this will happen in real world situations.
 If the circumstances for fragmentation to take place are absent or insufficient, biodegradation will not take place."
-However, it is difficult to envisage a situation in the open environment where the circumstances for fragmentation to take place are absent or insufficient, as only oxygen is required.
+However, it is difficult to envisage a situation in the open environment where the circumstances for fragmentation to take place are absent or insufficient.
 Oxygen is everywhere in the air, and in the sea.